eanylin/openstack_kolla/Heat_Stack_Creation.md

 [root@centos opt]#
 ```

-Check that you can ping and SSH to the Cirros VM:
+Check that you can ping and SSH to the Cirros VM from your laptop/host machine:

 ```
 MacBook-Pro:openstack_kolla root$ ping -c 3 192.168.56.151